 Choose the right organization

 In order for your donation to be deductible, it must go to a nonprofit group that is approved by the IRS.
 Most often, these are charitable, religious or educational organizations, though they can also be everything from your local volunteer fire company to a group for the prevention of cruelty to animals.

-If you're not sure whether the group you want to help is approved by the IRS to receive tax-deductible donations, check online at IRS Search for Charities.
+If you're not sure whether the group you want to help is approved by the IRS to receive tax-deductible donations, check online at IRS Exempt Organizations Select Check.
 This site allows you to enter the name and location of an organization and find out instantly if it qualifies.

 Make sure it counts